benc-uk/kube-workshop/k3s/10-gitops-flux/readme.md

 If we wanted to deploy this app across multiple environments or multiple times, we could create sub-directories under `apps/`, each containing different Kustomizations and modifying the deployment to suit that environment.

 🧪 **Experiment**: Try deleting one of the deployments and watch it be brought back to life with `flux` reconcile.
-You can speed up the recreation with `flux reconcile source git kubeworkshop`
+You can speed up the recreation with `flux reconcile kustomization apps`